Amaruq0703/wiki_clone/README.md

 # wiki_clone
-Django  Encyclopaedia with Search, Edit and Create functionality
+Python, HTML and Django Encyclopaedia with Search, Edit and Create functionality